 Both will soon find out that the trouble with words is finding the right thing to say.

-My Review: I found this story very refreshing from reading everyday thrillers and crime, was a nice surprise.
+I found this story very refreshing from reading everyday thrillers and crime, was a nice surprise.
 The Trouble with Words is written well, easy to read and contains short chapters.
 This story will have you laughing throughout, it is a feel good, chick-lit and romantic read which is perfect for summer 2017.
 Do you believe in fate?
 I do, I believe Dan and Annabel were meant to meet!
 With both Dan and Annabel having their own individual worries and troubles will they be able to come together to work it all out for a perfect ending?
 That is for you to find out when you dive into this story!
 I would highly recommend this story to you all and awarded a well deserved five stars.
 I won’t forget this story in a hurry.
 Make this your summer 2017 read!
 Suzie Tullett is an upcoming author to keep your eye on.